First-order continuous- and discontinuous-Galerkin moment models for a linear kinetic equation: realizability-preserving

 The shadow test case represents a particle stream that is partially blocked by an absorber, resulting in a shadowed region behind the absorber.
 The used geometry is shown in \figref{fig:ShadowGeometry}.

-The parameters are chosen to be the following. \begin{itemize} \item Domain: $\Domain = [0,12]\times[0,4]\times[0,3]$ \item Final time: $\tf = 20$, \item Parameters:
+The parameters are chosen to be the following. \begin{itemize} \item Domain: $\domain = [0,12]\times[0,4]\times[0,3]$ \item Final time: $\tf = 20$, \item Parameters:

-\item Initial condition: $\distributiontzero(\spatialVariable,\SC) = \distributionvacuum := \cfrac{10^{-8}}{4\pi}$ (approx. vacuum), \item The isotropic particle stream with density $\density = 2$ enters the region via the boundary condition at $\x = 0$.
+\item Initial condition: $\distributiontzero(\spatialvar,\SC) = \distributionvacuum := \cfrac{10^{-8}}{4\pi}$ (approx. vacuum), \item The isotropic particle stream with density $\density = 2$ enters the region via the boundary condition at $\x = 0$.
 At all other boundaries, vacuum boundary conditions are used.

-\end{itemize} We show slices and isovalues of several models at the final time in Figures \ref{fig:Shadow1}-\ref{fig:Shadow3} (logarithmic scale).
-Again, several of the linear models (e.g. $\PMPN[32]$ or $\PN[22]$) show negative values (depicted in red).
+\end{itemize} We show slices and isovalues of several models at the final time in the supplementary materials (Figures S.4--S.6).
+Again, several of the linear models (e.g.\ \(\PMPN[32]\) or \(\PN[22]\)) show negative values (depicted in red).
 As in the previous test case, the partial moments perform very well.
-Compare, for example, the linear $\PMPN[512]$ model to $\PN[22]$ (which has roughly the same number of degrees of freedom).
-The partial moment model approximates the reference much better, especially in the far field where also the small oscillations are captured accurately.
-A similar tendency can be observed for the hat function model $\HFPN[258]$.
+Compare, for example, the linear \(\PMPN[512]\) model to \(\PN[22]\) (which has roughly the same number of degrees of freedom).
+The partial-moment model approximates the reference much better, especially in the far field where also the small oscillations are captured accurately.
+A similar tendency can be observed for the hat function model \(\HFPN[258]\).

-Both hat function and discontinuous minimum-entropy models show a good approximation of the absorber (compare $\PMMN[32]$ and $\HFMN[6]$).
+Both hat function and discontinuous minimum-entropy models show a good approximation of the absorber (compare \(\PMMN[32]\) and \(\HFMN[6]\)).
 However, they are not able to provide a reasonable approximation in the far field.
 Further repartitioning of the sphere yields much better results in this case.

-Investigating again the convergence towards the reference solution (see \figref{fig:ShadowError}), we see that the full-moment models are slightly superior in the beginning, but convergence slows down for higher $\momentnumber$.
-Both $\HFMN$ as well as $\PMMN$ show a similar convergence behavior.
-Again, considering running time, both models outperform the classical $\MN$ model in terms of efficiency (see \secref{sec:Timings}).